dme86/kube-tutorial/README.md

 # kube-tutorial

-This tutorial requires minikube or K3S up and running
+This tutorial requires minikube or K3S up and running.

+# Namespaces

+A Kubernetes namespace provides the scope for Pods, Services, and Deployments in the cluster.
+Users interacting with one namespace do not see the content in another namespace.

 ### Namespaces and Quotas
 Create Namespaces: